BorisDundakov/h2o-wave-pc-metrics/README.md

 # h2o-wave-pc-metrics

-This repo runs a pipeline that sets thing up in container
+This repo runs a pipeline that runs wave in a container